Televoting

-Televoting, telephone voting or phone voting is a method of decision making and opinion polling conducted by telephone.
+Televoting (also telephone voting, phone voting, and call-in voting) is a method of decision making and opinion polling conducted by telephone.
 Televoting can also extend to voting by SMS text message via a mobile cell phone.

 Broadcast contest televoting

 Televoting involves broadcasters providing an audience with different telephone numbers associated with contestants participating; the outcome is decided by the number of calls to each line.
 Televotes are most commonly used to determine weekly results in reality competitions, such as Big Brother, Dancing with the Stars / Strictly Come Dancing, The Voice, Idol, and The X Factor franchises.

 In 1997, the Eurovision Song Contest began to phase in public televoting to determine its winner, with a mass rollout beginning in 1998.
 Initially, televotes completely replaced the previous system, in which entries were scored by regional juries.
 These changes led to the increased prominence of "bloc voting"—in which a country's voting pattern would commonly favour neighbouring nations (such as Scandinavian, Baltic, Balkan, and CIS countries), and countries with similar cultures (UK and Ireland).
 From 2009 to 2015, most countries used a 50/50 split between a jury and televoting results.
 Since 2016, most countries still use a televoting process and a jury to determine the results, the votes are no longer combined and instead treated separately.